jasonpincin/call-hook/README.md

 Hook function calls with other functions.

-Prehooks execute before the hooked function executes and may alter the arguments sent to the hooked function.
-Posthooks execute after the hooked function, receive the same arguments as the hooked function, and may also access it's return value.
+Prehooks execute before the callee (aka target) function executes and may alter the arguments sent to the callee function.
+Posthooks execute after the callee function, receive the same arguments as the callee function, and may also access it's return value.

 ## example